DissolveStereo: Coarse Depth Injection for Zero-Shot Stereo Video Generation: Perfect Depth Maps Can Be Imperfect

 \subsection{Disparity Propagation vs. Video Depth Estimation}

 Existing video depth estimation models often overemphasize subtle scene movements, such as the drift of particles or minor background elements.
-Commonly, such objects are fine-grained high-frequency information that is not exhibited in the early stages of a diffusion latent representation.
-As shown in~\Cref{fig:latent_space}, the early latent spaces mostly emphasize the low-frequency structure information.

 The direct use of video depth estimation results may mistakenly warp the low-frequency latent component using the prediction of high-frequency depth maps.
 This can lead the model to assign high importance to irrelevant objects or minor details, which misleads the generation model into emphasizing non-crucial elements.
 Moreover, although these models generally produce consistent depth estimates across the scene, they occasionally introduce significant artifacts.
 For instance, objects may appear to shift abruptly from far to near within the frame, or objects ignored in previous frames may suddenly appear, leading to sudden jumps in perceived depth.
 Such inconsistencies can result in collapsed or distorted video generation.
-As shown in~\Cref{fig:prop_vs_crafter}, the depth map generated from a video depth estimator may mess up the border values due to the potential inconsistency around the edges, which is especially crucial for warping since the values may be moved to a wrong location.
+As shown in~\Cref{fig:prop_vs_crafter}, the depth map generated from a video depth estimator may mess up the border values due to the potential inconsistency around the edges, which is especially crucial for warping since the values may be moved to the wrong location.

-In our current implementation, we still prefer a video depth estimator since this depth propagation approach may fail to generate a meaningful disparity map to handle the scenarios that come with a strong motion.
+In our current implementation, we still prefer a video depth estimator since this depth propagation approach may fail to generate a meaningful disparity map to handle the scenarios that come with strong motion.
+We demonstrate different disparity propagated depth and video depth estimation results in~\cref{fig:disp_prop_showcase}.
 However, supported by our aforementioned experiment, one potential solution might be employing a progressive depth map that can gradually increase the depth information for high-frequency objects.
 In the future, we believe a progressive depth map may further benefit the generation process.